Predator (fictional species): Film portrayals

-In the prequel Prey, Dane DiLiegro performs the Predator.
-This Predator is a more primitive example of its species compared to the Predators featured in the original films, relying more on brute force and hand-to-hand combat when engaging its prey rather than the stealth-based attacks of its later kin.
-Its technology and weaponry similarly reflect this primitive approach, eschewing plasma-based projectiles in favor of metal spear tips and arrows, and its face mask is of a more bone-like material rather than the smooth steel of later examples of its species.
-The mask functions identically to the ones worn by the later visitors to Earth.
-While cosmetically different than the other members of the Yautja, its origin being from a different hemisphere on the Predator homeworld, it still adheres to the established honor code and spares those it doesn't deem a threat.
+In the prequel Prey, Dane DiLiegro plays a more primitive version of the Predator.
+This iteration relies more on brute strength and hand-to-hand combat than the stealth-based tactics of later Predators, using metal spear tips and arrows instead of plasma-based weaponry.
+Its mask is made of bone rather than the smooth steel of later Predators, though it functions the same way.
+While visually distinct, this version of the Predator adheres to the species' honor code and spares those it doesn't deem a threat.